Partial-Transformations/jaws/README.md

 # jaws

-Demonstration of packet clustering analysis using Wireshark, Python, Kmeans/PCA, and designed/written in collaboration with ChatGPT.
+Demonstration of packet clustering analysis using Python, Pyshark, Kmeans, and PCA.
+Designed/written in collaboration with ChatGPT.

 To use the program, you can either generate packets using a tool like the ones found on this list: https://www.brianlinkletter.com/2023/02/network-emulators-and-network-simulators-2023/